Risk Management Framework (RMF) Assessment & Authorization (A&A)

 - Assessing the effectiveness of the security controls in place with a Security Test and Evaluation (ST&E) and Security Assessment Report (SAR)

-- Drafting documents as necessary for the Certification Authority (CA), now Security Control Assessor (SCA) and the Designated Approval Authority (DAA), now Authorization Official (AO)
+- Drafting documents as necessary for the Security Control Assessor (SCA) and Authorization Official (AO)

 - Using an established and standardized method to assess security controls for both DoD and Federal information systems

-- Control Assessments: Review organizational documentation against system and control implementation.
+- Control Assessments and gap analysis: Review organizational documentation against system and control implementation.
 Provide expert guidance as to how to fix or mitigate identified openings on the basis of each control’s current implementation.